BAM FM Ltd

 Concept Connect has been introduced to bring individual members of the supply chain into the loop and provide suppliers with data, action and reporting requirements appropriate to the service and maintenance disciplines and sites they have responsibility for.

-eid notes that BAM FM’s subsidiary, BAM Energy Ltd, has been created.
-It is looking to leverage benefits from the eSight Energy web enabled suite of integrated maintenance and energy management tools which operate via an FSI partnership providing Concept compatibility.
+Reid notes that BAM FM’s subsidiary, BAM Energy Ltd, has been created.
+It is looking to leverage benefits from the eSight Energy web enabled suite of integrated maintenance and energy management tools which operates via an FSI partnership providing Concept compatibility.

-From the administrative perspective of the corporate parent of which BAM FM is part, Concept’s connectivity with SAP enterprise resource planning/accounting system is essential.
-All invoices prepared in CE pass digitally through the corporate system to receive a SAP- coordinating identifier coding before being issued.
+From the administrative perspective of the corporate parent of which BAM FM is part, Concept’s connectivity with the SAP enterprise resource planning/accounting system is essential.
+All invoices prepared in CE pass digitally through the corporate system to receive a SAP-coordinating identifier coding before being issued.

-Looking forward to what the business can do next to derive further bene t from its investment in Concept’s capabilities, Reid points to the increasing convergence of building management technologies, in particular links and integration between Concept and Building Information Modelling (BIM) tools.
+Looking forward to what the business can do next to derive further benefit from its investment in Concept’s capabilities, Reid points to the increasing convergence of building management technologies and new solutions in various initial stages of implementation.
+He highlights: linkages and integration between Concept and BIM (Building Information Modelling) tools, the internet-of-things (IoT) and FSI’s workplace community FM apps (Concept Advantage).

-“It represents a truly ‘disruptive technology’,” Reid concludes.
-“And we are working to ensure that we are at the forefront of agile FM businesses with a well-thought-through business strategy to exploit this change.
-Looking forward, this is a further reason why FSI’s Concept represents a valued corporate asset to us.”
+“Much of this represents truly ‘disruptive’ as well as smart technology,” Reid concludes.
+“And we are working to ensure that we are at the forefront of agile FM businesses, with a well-thought-through business strategy to exploit this change.
+Looking forward, this is a further reason why FSI’s Concept Evolution solutions represent a valued corporate asset to us.”